Zeigren/zeigren.github.io/_posts/2017-10-30-PS3-Downgrading-NAND-Dumping-and-Flashing.md

 Now that you've verified that your dumps are good, now you can patch them.

-You have the option of either patching for 3.55 or to patch to go to CFW.
+If using a Teensy you have the option of either patching for 3.55 or to patch to go to CFW.
+If using the FlashcatUSB xPort you'll need to go straight to CFW.

 I normally downgrade all the way to 3.55 before doing anything else, you have to reformat your PS3 this way though, and boot into FSM (factory service mode).